Beech Hill Advisors Inc. Sells 1,000 Shares of Crown Castle International Corp. (REIT) (NYSE:CCI)

 Crown Castle International stock traded down $0.42 on Friday, hitting $158.92.
 1,364,024 shares of the stock traded hands, compared to its average volume of 2,240,656.
 The company has a current ratio of 0.62, a quick ratio of 0.62 and a debt-to-equity ratio of 2.02.
 The firm has a market cap of $68.54 billion, a P/E ratio of 99.33, a price-to-earnings-growth ratio of 1.18 and a beta of 0.30.
 The business’s fifty day simple moving average is $156.25 and its 200 day simple moving average is $162.54.
 Crown Castle International Corp. has a 1 year low of $114.18 and a 1 year high of $180.00.

-Several analysts recently weighed in on the stock.
+Several research analysts have recently issued reports on CCI shares.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upgraded shares of Crown Castle International from a “neutral” rating to a “buy” rating and set a $170.00 target price on the stock in a report on Thursday, January 14th.
+Credit Suisse Group cut their target price on shares of Crown Castle International from $148.00 to $146.00 and set a “neutral” rating on the stock in a report on Friday, October 23rd.
+Deutsche Bank Aktiengesellschaft upgraded shares of Crown Castle International from a “hold” rating to a “buy” rating and raised their target price for the stock from $177.00 to $180.00 in a report on Friday, December 11th.
 Smith Barney Citigroup upgraded shares of Crown Castle International from a “neutral” rating to a “buy” rating in a report on Thursday, January 14th.
-Credit Suisse Group cut their price target on shares of Crown Castle International from $148.00 to $146.00 and set a “neutral” rating on the stock in a report on Friday, October 23rd.
-Raymond James upgraded shares of Crown Castle International from a “market perform” rating to an “outperform” rating and set a $172.00 price target on the stock in a report on Monday, October 26th.
-Deutsche Bank Aktiengesellschaft upgraded shares of Crown Castle International from a “hold” rating to a “buy” rating and lifted their price target for the company from $177.00 to $180.00 in a report on Friday, December 11th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upgraded shares of Crown Castle International from a “neutral” rating to a “buy” rating and set a $170.00 price target on the stock in a report on Thursday, January 14th.
+Finally, Raymond James upgraded shares of Crown Castle International from a “market perform” rating to an “outperform” rating and set a $172.00 price target on the stock in a report on Monday, October 26th.
 Five analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
 Crown Castle International currently has a consensus rating of “Buy” and a consensus target price of $174.82.

-In related news, Director J Landis Martin purchased 6,250 shares of the stock in a transaction dated Tuesday, October 27th.
-The stock was purchased at an average price of $161.22 per share, with a total value of $1,007,625.00.
-Following the transaction, the director now directly owns 139,543 shares in the company, valued at $22,497,122.46.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, COO James D. Young sold 6,000 shares of Crown Castle International stock in a transaction dated Thursday, November 12th.
-The stock was sold at an average price of $164.32, for a total value of $985,920.00.
-Following the completion of the transaction, the chief operating officer now directly owns 186,679 shares of the company’s stock, valued at approximately $30,675,093.28.
+In other news, Director J Landis Martin acquired 6,250 shares of the stock in a transaction on Tuesday, October 27th.
+The stock was acquired at an average price of $161.22 per share, with a total value of $1,007,625.00.
+Following the completion of the transaction, the director now owns 139,543 shares of the company’s stock, valued at approximately $22,497,122.46.
+The purchase was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, COO James D. Young sold 6,000 shares of the firm’s stock in a transaction on Thursday, November 12th.
+The shares were sold at an average price of $164.32, for a total value of $985,920.00.
+Following the transaction, the chief operating officer now directly owns 186,679 shares of the company’s stock, valued at approximately $30,675,093.28.
 The disclosure for this sale can be found here.
 Company insiders own 0.47% of the company’s stock.

 Crown Castle owns, operates and leases more than 40,000 cell towers and approximately 80,000 route miles of fiber supporting small cells and fiber solutions across every major U.S. market.
 This nationwide portfolio of communications infrastructure connects cities and communities to essential data, technology and wireless service – bringing information, ideas and innovations to the people and businesses that need them.